filipemedeiross/solving_flappy_bird/README.md

 ## Intelligent Agent Strategies

-To address this problem, the supervised learning approach was used, more specifically, the techniques of logistic regression, decision tree and support vector machine.
+To address this problem, the supervised learning approach was used, more specifically, the techniques of logistic regression, decision tree and support vector machine (in this brief documentation, the first two will be addressed).
 As a first step, game play data was captured as the bean was successful in getting past a pipe:

 <p align="center">
     <img src="./examples/capture_data.png" width="300" height="500">